Urban Tissue Weaving

-A communal three-day journey to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and urbanism, for the computer, for the landscape and many more, taking place on 10, 11 and 12 December 2021.
+A three-day workshop on the principles of weaving as a metaphor for urban planning, for architecture and urbanism.
+10, 11 and 12 December 2021.

 From the beginning of civilization, weaving has played a cultural and artistic role in societies worldwide.
 Also the economic and scientific influence of the design and technology of looms has been significant: more than two centuries ago, the first punch cards were used on looms, which can rightfully be seen as the prerunners of the computer and formed the basis for the industrial revolution.
 Weaving is far more than a hobby and it certainly isn’t dull or prissy.

-This course offers the participants an exploration into the multiple meanings of weaving on a traditional Finnish weaving loom.
-It is a communal journey for which the Independent School for the City has teamed up with visual artists Bart Gorter and Ernst van der Hoeven, to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and storytelling, for the computer, for the landscape and many more things.
-The course will result in one large rug, collectively woven by the participants.
+This course offered the participants an exploration into the multiple meanings of weaving on a traditional Finnish weaving loom.
+It was a communal journey for which the Independent School for the City had teamed up with visual artists Bart Gorter and Ernst van der Hoeven, to understand the principles of weaving and to discover it as a metaphor for urban planning, for architecture and storytelling, for the computer, for the landscape and many more things.
+The course resulted in one large rug, collectively woven by the participants.